FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Introduction

 \section{Introduction}

-As communication and information technologies evolve, the financial markets are seeing an unprecedented surge in critical, market-moving information~\cite{financial}.
-Due to inherent cognitive limitations, human traders struggle to process the sheer volume of financial data efficiently~\cite{noise}, which poses a serious challenge for real-time market responses.
-As a result, automated trading systems~\cite{automated,optimizing,enhancing}, which leverage sophisticated models, are becoming increasingly vital within the financial industry.
+An explosion of market information, facilitated by evolving communication technologies, highlights the growing significance of automated trading systems.
 In the past decade, deep reinforcement learning (DRL) agents~\cite{reinforcement,RL} gained considerable attention due to their ability to handle large financial datasets.
-These agents utilize deep neural networks~\cite{DRL} to extract meaningful features, enabling them to approximate complex market dynamics.
-While DRL agents can learn strategies to maximize investment returns, they still struggle to incorporate unstructured textual information—such as news articles~\cite{news} and financial reports~\cite{financial_reporting}.
-Furthermore, their limited interpretability~\cite{survey_DRL} makes it difficult for human traders to trust or collaborate with them effectively.
+However, their inherent difficulty in integrating unstructured text information~\cite{stock} limits their applicability primarily to technical analysis and compromises their interpretability~\cite{survey_DRL}.

-Recently, large language models (LLMs)~\cite{gpt4O,deepseek,qwen3} have demonstrated remarkable potential in handling text-modal information and solving complex tasks, such as reasoning and decision-making~\cite{llm_decision}.
+Recently, large language models (LLMs)~\cite{gpt4O,deepseek} have demonstrated remarkable potential in handling text-modal information and solving complex tasks, such as reasoning and decision-making~\cite{llm_decision}.
 This suggests that LLM-centered agent systems have the potential to transcend the inherent capability boundaries of traditional DRL trading models.
-Specialized LLM agents designed for financial trading, like FinGPT~\cite{FinGPT}, FINMEM~\cite{finmem}, and FinAgent~\cite{finagent}, have already achieved groundbreaking results.
-However, as shown in the left panel of Fig.~\ref{intro}, current LLM agents primarily tackle single-step trading tasks, making them more akin to isolated simulations than realistic financial decision-making systems.
-In real markets, balancing risk and return requires a sophisticated trading agent to shift its focus from short-term market fluctuations to long-term position management.
-Therefore, we propose a \textbf{position-aware trading task}, which more closely aligns with real-world trading markets than previous setups.
+Specialized LLM agents designed for financial trading, like TradingAgents~\cite{ta}, FINMEM~\cite{finmem}, and FinAgent~\cite{finagent}, have already achieved groundbreaking results.
+However, as shown in the left panel of Fig.~\ref{intro}, most existing LLM-based trading agents are formulated under \textit{single-step trading tasks}: each day is treated as an isolated decision episode, with discrete actions and fixed unit sizes.
+Although some studies mention "position" in prompts, the \textit{single-step trading tasks} fundamentally undermines continuous position management.
+In contrast, real-world trading is inherently multi-step and stateful: a trader’s current holdings directly shape future risk, opportunity, and decision logic.
+To bridge this gap, we propose a \textbf{position-aware trading task}, which more closely aligns with real-world trading markets than previous setups.